Morgan Bryan

-Morgan Bryan, an immigrant, led his extended family to the Forks of the Yadkin in the Province of North Carolina, now the state of North Carolina and founded Bryan's Settlement there.
+Morgan Bryan led his extended family to the Forks of the Yadkin in the Province of North Carolina, now the state of North Carolina, and founded Bryan's Settlement there.
 He was known for "establishing critical settlements down the Shenandoah Valley along the Great Wagon Road in the Southeast."
-Bryan and his wife Martha raised their granddaughter Rebecca Bryan Boone, the wife of Daniel Boone.
+Bryan and his wife Martha raised their granddaughter Rebecca Bryan Boone, who became the wife of Daniel Boone.

 Early life

-Morgan Bryan, of Irish ancestry, was born in Denmark in 1671 to Francis and Sarah Bringer (or Brinker) Bryan.
-His family left Ireland for Denmark after Bryan's grandfather opposed Oliver Cromwell.
+Morgan Bryan, of Irish and English ancestry, was born in Denmark in 1671 to Francis and Sarah Bringer (or Brinker) Bryan.
+His great-great grandfather was Sir Francis Bryan, Lord Justice of Ireland and a close associate of King Henry VIII.
+Morgan's family left Ireland for Denmark after his grandfather opposed Oliver Cromwell.
 The Bryans lost titles and family lands that they were unable to recover.
-Francis returned to Northern Ireland in 1683 and died in Belfast in 1693.
+Francis returned to Ireland in 1683 and died in Belfast in 1693.

-Bryan left Ballyroney, County Down, Northern Ireland and immigrated to Colonial America about 1695.
+Bryan left Ballyroney, County Down, Ireland and immigrated to Colonial America about 1695.
 He landed at Roanoke in Colonial Virginia and ultimately went to Philadelphia in Colonial Pennsylvania.
 He sought to make a fortune and attain religious freedom, as did other Quaker immigrants.
 His brother William, a Presbyterian, immigrated in 1718.

 Marriage and children

-Bryan married Martha Strode (born about 1697) in 1719, when he was listed as a member of the New Garden Quaker Meeting of Chester County, his only known Quaker affiliation.
+Bryan married Martha Strode, (born about 1697), a great-granddaughter of Sir William Strode, in 1719 when he was listed as a member of the New Garden Quaker Meeting of Chester County, his only known Quaker affiliation.

 Eight of the Bryan children survived their parents: